 #2 Don’t Cancel Appointments

 Don’t cancel appointments.
 Never call the doctor’s office and cancel appointments so you can go out of town.
 Get clearance from your doctor first and set your next appointment dates after you return.
-Along with this, do not cancel appointments with therapists like physical therapists, occupational therapists, etc. If you are still receiving weekly treatment from them and they will not release you, it’s best not to travel until they will.
+Also, do not cancel appointments with therapists like physical and occupational therapists, etc. If you are still receiving weekly treatment from them and they will not release you, it’s best not to travel until they will.
 They may be willing to allow you to travel between appointments, but check with them first.

 #3 Don’t Post on Social Media

 Posting on social media about your trip is a big no-no. Never give the insurance company anything they can use against you.
-Even if you are not on social media, ask your traveling companions or family members not to share pictures with you in them.
-The private investigators hired by the insurance company will search for your family members looking for photos or videos that they can use against you in court.
-Just like when you are going through the claims process, never give them the opportunity.
+Even if you are not on social media, ask your traveling companions or family members not to share pictures of you on them.
+The private investigators the insurance company hires will search for your family members, looking for photos or videos they can use against you in court.
+Just like when you were going through the initial claims process, never allow them to find evidence that could harm your claim.

 Consult an Attorney